Polish International

 The Polish International in badminton is an international open held in Poland since 2012.
-The tournament belongs to the BE Circuit.
-Not to be confused with the Polish Open.
-The Polish International is an International Series rated tournament which is the second step on the senior ladder after Future Series.
-The Polish Open is one step higher at International Challenge and is played at the opposite end of the calendar year.
+The tournament belongs to the European Badminton Circuit.
+The Polish International is a BWF International Series rated tournament which is the second step on the senior Continental Circuit after BWF Future Series.
+Not to be confused with the Polish Open which is a BWF International Challenge, one step higher, and is played at the opposite end of the calendar year.